symfony/symfony-docs/cookbook/console/commands_as_services.rst

    Support for registering commands in the service container was introduced in version 2.4.

-By default, Symfony will take a look in the ``Command`` directory of your bundles and automatically register your commands.
-For the ones implementing the ``ContainerAwareCommand`` interface, Symfony will even inject the container.
+By default, Symfony will take a look in the ``Command`` directory of each bundle and automatically register your commands.
+If a command extends the :class:`Symfony\\Bundle\\FrameworkBundle\\Command\\ContainerAwareCommand`, Symfony will even inject the container.
-While making life easier, this default implementation has some drawbacks in some
+While making life easier, this has some limitations:
-situations:

-* Define the command elsewhere than in the ``Command`` directory;
+* Your command must live in the ``Command`` directory;
-* Conditionally register your command, depending on the current environment or on the availability of some dependencies;
+* There's no way to conditionally register your service based on the environment or availability of some dependencies;
-* Access dependencies before the ``setContainer()`` is called (for example in the ``configure()`` method);
+* You can't access the container in the ``configure()`` method (because ``setContainer`` hasn't been called yet);
-* Reuse a command many times, but with different dependencies or parameters
+* You can't use the same class to create many commands (i.e. each with different configuration).

-To solve those problems, you can register your command as a service by simply defining it with the ``console.command`` tag:
+To solve these problems, you can register your command as a service and tag it with ``console.command``:

 .. configuration-block::